 This budget-friendly option provides pod style beds for a capsule hotel feeling.
 Each ‘pod’ comes with its own privacy curtains, plug sockets, and fans for a comfortable and cozy place to sleep.

 There are shared bathrooms at Sleepbox Hotel, which are tiled and well maintained.
 The hotel features an onsite cafe complete with an outdoor terrace for a chilled place to sip a coffee.
 In terms of location, this place is a fantastic choice for those who are arriving by bus, as it’s just 300 meters to the Tanah Rata Bus Terminal.

 There are also a whole lot of food stalls and eateries on the doorstep of this hotel.

 A large, impressive building that looks like a modern castle, this sprawling complex is an amazing place to stay.
 The selection of studio apartments on offer are very stylish, with ultra-minimalism and neutral color palettes; don’t worry, the beds are still big and comfy.

 The space and facilities mean they’re suitable for families, too.
-Guests will find a children’s playground on site, and there’s a restaurant and bar for evening drinks.
+Guests will find a children’s playground at the Avillion Cameron Highlands, and there’s a restaurant and bar for evening drinks.
 Situated in a shopping complex, there are a variety of shops and restaurants to choose from just on the doorstep, meaning you’ll never have to travel far for a bite to eat.